Diegomangasco/Argo-Ai_driven_framewoRk_for_countinG_peOple/README.md

 7. It categorizes MAC addresses as globally unique or locally administered.
 8. The script collects information about VHT, Extended, and HT capabilities for clustering.
 9. It counts devices with globally unique MAC addresses and checks if the minimum percentage condition for clustering is met.
-10. If clustering is performed, it uses DBSCAN to cluster devices based on their capabilities.
+10. If clustering is performed, it uses DBSCAN or OPTICS to cluster devices based on their capabilities.
 11. The script calculates the average capabilities within each cluster.
 12. It estimates the number of devices within each cluster and counts them.
 13. Finally, the script logs information about the number of devices detected.